-Richmond is also home to the famous Melbourne Cricket Ground, a popular destination for sports fans from around the world and the home of AFL (Aussie rules footy).
+Richmond is also home to the famous Melbourne Cricket Ground.
+A popular destination for sports fans from around the world and the home of AFL (Australian Rules Football).

-So whether you’re looking to shop ‘til you drop, tease your taste buds or take in a match, Richmond is a neighbourhood with so much to offer visitors.
+Whether you’re looking to shop ‘til you drop, tease your taste buds or head to a match, Richmond has so much to offer.

 Amora Hotel Riverwalk | Best Hotel in Richmond